 Bar Chart in QlikView is very useful in comparing the data visually.
 Let us see the steps involved in creating the Bar Chart in QlikView with an example.
 For this Bar Chart demo, we are going to use the data present in the following Excel table.

 For example, If we want to check the Sales by Country, Region, or Continent, we can use this QlikView bar chart.
 By seeing this bar chart, One can understand, Which country, or region is performing better compared to others.

 From the screenshot below, see that we are loading the above specified excel sheet into the QlikView.

 In this Bar Chart example, we find out which color product is performing better than the other.
 For this, we use the Color Column on the X-Axis and the Sales Amount expression on the Y-Axis.

 We can create a bar chart in multiple ways: Please navigate to Layout Menu, select the New Sheet Object, and then select the Charts.. option

 The second approach is to right-click on the Report area opens the Context menu.
 Please select the New Sheet Object, and then select the Charts.. option.

 Either way opens a new window to create a Bar Chart in QlikView

-Step 1 – General: From the below screenshot, see we assigned a new name to our chart, and then selected the Bar Chart as the chart type
+Step 1 – General: From the below screenshot, see we assigned a new name to it and then selected the Bar Chart as the type

 Step 2 – Dimensions: Please select the Dimension column to use in X-Axis.